Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/top/02_omega_mf.en.md

 </details>
 </div>

-A giant eye will also appear outside the arena at a random cardinal or intercardinal position.
+An Optical Unit (the giant eye) will also appear outside the arena at a random cardinal or intercardinal position.

 <table>
   <tr>